aaronstarstaff/RisingOS-Revived-Builder/README.md

 ## Getting Started

-To start using RisingOS-Builder, follow these steps:
+To start using RisingOS-Revived-Builder, follow these steps:

+1. **Become and authorized user**
+   - Create [pull request](https://github.com/RisingOS-Revived-devices/RisingOS_Revived-Builder/commit/71c0ea1a3e5f38cba5164f423ac812307bcb2790) to authorized_users.json to add yourself as an authorized user.

-1. **Navigate to the Actions Tab:**
+2. **Navigate to the Actions Tab:**
    - Go to the **Actions** tab in the repository.

-2. **Select the RisingOS-Builder Workflow:**
+3. **Select the RisingOS-Revived-Builder Workflow:**
-   - Choose the **RisingOS-Builder** workflow from the list.
+   - Choose the **RisingOS-Revived-Builder** workflow from the list.

-3. **Run the Workflow:**
+4. **Run the Workflow:**
    - Click the **Run workflow** button.
    - Fill in the required information in the provided fields.
    - Execute the workflow and wait for your build to start.
 Note that it may take some time if there are ongoing builds.

-4. **Monitor Build Progress:**
+5. **Monitor Build Progress:**
-   - Once the build begins, you can monitor its progress, view logs, and access artifacts directly in the **Actions** tab.
+   - Once the build begins, you can monitor its progress and view logs, on successs/failure you'll be notified on telegram.

-5. **Access Build Outputs:**
+6. **Access Build Outputs:**
-   - If you specified the build as a test build, the output will be available in the SourceForge test project.
-   - For stable builds, the output will be accessible in the designated Drive location.
+   - The successful builds will be uploaded to gofile, if you plan to publish it, you have push it to RisingOS-Revived sourceforge.

 ## Note

-- **Do not add `vendorsetup.sh`:** Include all necessary components in the `dependencies` file.
+- **Do not add `vendorsetup.sh`:** Include all necessary components in the `.dependencies` file.
-- **Build Limits:** Normal maintainers are limited to 3 builds per device, while those with staging source access have 5.
-Organization owners have unlimited builds.
+- **Build Limits:** Normal maintainers are limited to 3 builds per device, while core members have unlimited builds.

 ## Credits